deleonab/DockerEssentials/docker-notes.md

 ## DOCKER CONTAINER ENVIRONMENT (CONTAINER)
--- Loose Isolation - Processes/running instances of one container cannot affect processes of another -- We can set limits on resource allocation such as memory,CPU .
+-- Loose Isolation - Processes/running instances of one container cannot affect processes of another

+-- We can set limits on resource allocation such as memory,CPU .
 This helps to control amount of the host kernels resources(Memory, CPU) they can consume.

+-- We run application specific code.
+We can run an application with all its dependencies in that isolated environment.